istealmycode/mock_api/README.md

 # mock_api

-You can post to and get from any resource name, the examples use `users` but it could be anything
+You can post, patch or get from any resource name, the examples use `users` but it could be anything

 ## Start the server
 ruby api.rb